kuhe/Angular-Baseball/README.md

 ## Test development

 Incidentally, this is the CLI mode, and will run a test simulating the 10-year career of a random player.
+The test is: do the stats look realistic?
+If yes, then the baseball engine is functioning correctly :P.

 See `app\client\baseball\test\CareerSpec.js` (es6)